 As needed, CCSDS Agency Heads of Delegation shall provide current AR name and contact information via e-mail to info@sanaregistry.org with CC to secretariat@mailman.ccsds.org.

-NOTE – The official list of ARs is maintained at reference [5].
+NOTE – The official list of CCSDS Agencies is maintained at reference [7].
+The official list of CCSDS Agency Head’s of Delegation is maintained at reference [8].
+The official list of ARs is maintained at reference [5].

+The CCSDS Agency Heads of Delegation shall update the AR name and contact information whenever there is a change, via e-mail to info@sanaregistry.org with CC to secretariat@mailman.ccsds.org.

+NOTE to Editor: We should probably consider having on-line web forms for any of these registry changes, and have them verify that the user of the form has the correct permissions.

 Agency Representative Responsibilities